SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/kick.md

 setup: |
    1. **Install the extension.**
    2. **Set up your INIT button.**

+      <div class="alert alert-warning" role="alert">Kick modifies user names containing underscores, such as "_" becomes "-".
+For example, 'christina_k' becomes 'christina-k'.
+You can verify your exact username by navigating to your Kick channel (https://kick.com/yourName).</div>

       - `Broadcaster Channel Name`:
          1. This is the channel name you utilize for streaming.
       - `Bot Email`: